-BELIEVE THAT THE LACK OF YOUTH PROGRAMS AND SERVICES IN OUR AREA IS A CONCERN
+BELIEVE THAT THE LACK OF YOUTH PROGRAMS AND SERVICES IN OUR AREA IS A CONCERN STATED THAT LACK OF MENTORSHIP WAS A CONCERN FOR YOUTH IN THEIR HOUSEHOLD

-EXPRESSED THAT JUVENILE

-DELINQUENCY/GANG PREVENTION

-IS A CONCERN

-Basic Needs

-Many Horry County residents face critical issues every day because of their lack of access to life's basic necessities.
+EXPRESSED THAT JUVENILE DELINQUENCY/GANG PREVENTION IS A CONCERN Basic Needs Many Horry County residents face critical issues every day because of their lack of access to life's basic necessities.
 These issues include the ability to pay for utilities, housing, food, basic hygiene, transportation and basic health and dental care.
 Residents expressed that there is a great need for services that address these issues in Horry County.

-HAVE MISSED A RENT, MORTGAGE OR UTILITY PAYMENT IN THE LAST 12 MONTHS BECAUSE THEY DID NOT HAVE ENOUGH MONEY 74% "

-STATED THAT FOOD ASSISTANCE WAS A CONCERN FOR THIER HOUSEHOLD
+HAVE MISSED A RENT, MORTGAGE OR UTILITY PAYMENT IN THE LAST 12 MONTHS BECAUSE THEY DID NOT HAVE ENOUGH MONEY 74% #@ STATED THAT FOOD ASSISTANCE WAS A CONCERN FOR THIER HOUSEHOLD

-EXPRESSED THAT NOT HAVING

-CURRENT AND CORRECT INFORMATION

-ABOUT RESOURCES IN THEIR AREA WAS
+EXPRESSED THAT NOT HAVING CURRENT AND CORRECT INFORMATION ABOUT RESOURCES IN THEIR AREA WAS A CONCERN

-A CONCERN

-EXPRESSED THAT

-AFFORDABLE

-HOUSING WAS A

-CONCERN FOR

-OUR COMMUNITY

-EXPRESSED THAT

-THE LACK OF

-EMERGENCY

-HOUSING WAS A

-CONCERN FOR

-OUR COMMUNITY
+EXPRESSED THAT AFFORDABLE HOUSING WAS A CONCERN FOR OUR COMMUNITY EXPRESSED THAT THE LACK OF EMERGENCY HOUSING WAS A CONCERN FOR OUR COMMUNITY

 Understanding the Levels of Self-Sufficiency

 The Self-Sufficiency Standard for South Carolina is a measure of income adequacy that is based on the costs of basic needs for working families: housing, child care, food, health care, transportation, and miscellaneous items, as well as the cost of taxes and the impact of tax credits.

 Horry County Population

-Horry County Population 20.0%

-Horry County Population 20.4%

-Horry County Population 47.9%
+Horry County Population 11.7%

-Extremely Poor

-\$0-\$25,000 (Family of 4)

-Less than 50% of the selfsufficiency standard

-Struggling or unable to afford very basic needs including food, housing, clothing, transportation, health care.

-Very poor/Low-Income

-\$25,001-\$45,000 (Family of 4)

-Less than 75% of the selfsufficiency standard

-Likely employed; income does not cover the basic household necessities, and often requires public assistance support.
+Extremely Poor Very poor/Low-Income \$0-\$25,000 (Family of 4) Less than 50% of the selfsufficiency standard Struggling or unable to afford very basic needs including food, housing, clothing, transportation, health care.
+(Family of 4) Less than 75% of the selfsufficiency standard \$25,001-\$45,000 Likely employed; income does not cover the basic household necessities, and often requires public assistance support.

-Financially Burdened

-\$45,001-\$60,000 (Family of 4)

-Less than 100% of the selfsufficiency standard

-Likely employed with a higher wage; income does not cover the basic household necessities, but most public assistance support is not available at this level
+Financially Burdened \$45,001-\$60,000 (Family of 4) Less than 100% of the selfsufficiency standard Likely employed with a higher wage; income does not cover the basic household necessities, but most public assistance support is not available at this level.

 Self-Sufficient

+47.9%

 \$60,000+ (Family of 4)

 More than 100% of the self-sufficiency standard

 Reached economic success; no longer need public assistance or family support.

-Self-Sufficient 47.9%

-Extremely Poor 11.7% 13

 Why Should Poverty and Self-Sufficiency Matter to You?
 Horry County is a growing community that is known for its family-friendly environment.
 A place where individuals and families come from many places to enjoy, relax and live.
 Yet, many families who live here struggle to make ends meet.
 With a population estimate of 350,000 and growing, 52.1% of that population is financially burdened, earning \$60,000 or less as a family of four.
 With more than half of our population sitting on the banks of poverty, our community will experience less purchasing power, tax revenues and essentially less economic growth.